calliope-project/calliope/doc/user/ref_advanced_func.rst

 Using the ``group_share`` constraint
 -------------------------------------

+..
+Warning:: ``group_share`` is deprecated as of v0.6.4 and will be removed in v0.7.0.
+Use the new, more flexible functionality :ref:`model_wide_constraints` to replace it.

 The ``group_share`` constraint can be used to force groups of technologies to fulfill certain shares of supply or capacity.

 For example, assuming a model containing a ``csp`` and a ``cold_fusion`` power generation technology, we could force at least 85% of power generation in the model to come from these two technologies with the following constraint definition in the ``model`` settings: